Our Luxury Boutique Hotel in Belfast, Northern Ireland

-Our guests' stays are complemented by the Grill Room Restaurant & Bar, which serves Northern Ireland-reared prime-aged beef, fresh fish and seafood, hand-picked produce, delicious appetisers and elegant desserts seven days a week.
+Our guests' stays are complemented by Jospers Steakhouse and the Linen Bar, which serves Northern Ireland-reared prime-aged beef, fresh fish and seafood, hand-picked produce, delicious appetisers and elegant desserts seven days a week.

-For private special events and functions, our Porcelain Corporate Events Suite offers an ideal setting for any business or social event, from an intimate private dining luncheon to a sumptuous reception.
+For private special events and functions, our newly refurbished Linenhall Suite overlooking Belfast City Hall offers an ideal setting for any business or social event, from an intimate private dining luncheon to a sumptuous reception.

 The hotel building, Yorkshire House, was built in 1862, pre-dates the opening of Belfast City Hall in 1906, thus making it the same vintage as the Ulster Hall in Bedford Street.
 It has three storeys and nine-bay frontages which overlook Donegall Square and Linen Hall Street.
 The building's exterior features wonderfully carved portholes, with the faces of George Washington, Isaac Newton, Michelangelo and William Shakespeare protruding.